5203

 Remote Terminal Unit (RTU) Guidance

-Remote terminal units are an important part of any remote monitoring system or SCADA system, but they can seem fairly complicated if you're unfamiliar.
-What you need is a quick guide that will teach you the key elements of remote terminal units.
+Remote terminal units (or remote telemetry units) are an important part of any remote monitoring system or SCADA (Supervisory Control And Data Acquisition) system, but they can seem fairly complicated if you're unfamiliar.
+These devices play a vital role in "distributed control system" architecture, ensuring seamless integration with programmable logic controllers (PLCs).
+What you need is a quick guide that will teach you the key elements of these remote telemetry units.

 This guide will teach you the basics of remote terminal units (RTUs) in about 6 minutes.
-You'll learn about the standard features that just about every RTU has, and you'll also discover handy features that only the better units include.
+You'll explore how ladder logic and structured text programming interfaces support complex automation tasks.
+You'll also learn about the standard features that just about every RTU has, and you'll also discover handy features that only the better units include.

 Basic terminology for understanding remote terminal units: